 3. There are over 150 different Indigenous languages spoken across Central Australia

-At the time of the European settlement, there was said to be over 250 Indigenous languages spoken across the country.
-Now, there is estimated to be only 150.
-Unfortunately as ancestors pass, those languages sadly continue to fade and now 110 of these beautiful dialects are labelled as critically endangered.
+At the time of the European settlement, there were said to be over 250 Indigenous languages spoken across the country.
+Now, there are estimated to be only 150.
+Unfortunately, as ancestors pass, those languages sadly continue to fade and now 110 of these beautiful dialects are labelled as critically endangered.